 - A non-disclosure agreement (NDA) is a contract that prohibits an employee from using information they gain on the job outside of their current employment setting.
 Any information created for the purpose of the employer, including ideas and products created by the employee, is property of the employer and cannot be used for the benefit of another entity.

 - A non-compete agreement is a contract that prohibits an employee from working in a certain setting or timeframe, as outlined by the agreement, after participation with their current employer is terminated.

 - A non-solicitation agreement is a contract that prohibits an employee from soliciting their coworkers, vendors, or clients to engage with another employer.

 To what extent can an employer expect a potential employee to live or work by their company morals and values?

 Under Title VII, an employer with over 15 employees cannot treat an employee differently in the workplace because of their religious beliefs or lack thereof.
 An employer cannot make any adverse decisions about a current or prospective employee based on their religious beliefs.

 Morals and values that are not directly tied to religious beliefs, however, are not affiliated with a protected class under federal law.
 Therefore, an employer may fire or fail to hire an individual if they refuse to adhere to morals and values that the employer deems necessary for their business practice.
 Generally speaking, in an at-will employment state, private employers can legally choose to fire or fail to hire an employee based on their political beliefs.

 Speak With an Employment Lawyer Today

 Have you lost an employment opportunity due to discrimination during the hiring process?
 Are you in the process of reviewing a job contract or do you believe a contract you have signed has been breached?
-The Noble Law is a women-owned employment law firm that is leveling the field for employees in New York, North Carolina, and South Carolina.
+The Noble Law is a women-owned employment law firm that is leveling the field for employees in North Carolina and South Carolina.
 If your legal rights have been violated in your current or potential workplace, reach out for a consultation today.